The page has been translated by Gen AI.

 fileLog > includeLocation of log files to collect

-fileLog > operators > regexExpress log message format as regular expression
+fileLog > operators > regexExpress the log message format as a regular expression

-fileLog > operators > timestampFormat of Time Stamp of log message to be sent to ServiceWatch
+fileLog > operators > timestampThe format of the Time Stamp of log messages to be sent to ServiceWatch

-logMetas > log_group_valueLog group name created to send logs to ServiceWatch
+logMetas > log_group_valueLog group name created for sending logs to ServiceWatch

 logMetas > log_stream_valueLog stream name in ServiceWatch log group